 Strokes are the leading cause of adult disability in the United States.
 A stroke occurs when a blood clot blocks an artery or a blood vessel breaks, interrupting blood flow to an area of the brain.
 When either of these things happen, brain cells begin to die and abilities controlled by that area of the brain are lost.
 These abilities include speech, movement and memory.

 Strokes are the No. 3 cause of death in the United States, behind heart disease and cancer.
-The good news is that strokes can be treated and prevented, and many fewer Americans now die of stroke than was the case even 15 years ago.
+The good news is that strokes can be prevented and treated, and many fewer Americans now die of stroke than was the case even 15 years ago.
 Better control of major stroke risk factors — high blood pressure, smoking and high cholesterol — is likely responsible for the decline.

 Warning Signs of Stroke